SH3ll3n/Engineering-Project-Backend/README.md

 # How to install
-For installation you need to use an integrated development environment for the Java programming language (for example IntelliJ IDEA).
-We use Spring Boot framework.
+For installation you need to use an integrated development environment for the Java programming language (for example IntelliJ IDEA).We use Spring Boot framework.

 # How to use
 To use, you simply run the code on your laptop.